 Throughout the four-day conference, Due has exhibited at the show.
 Our booth offers a demonstration of how our online invoicing and payments processing platform works.

-We are also illustrating how we use various tools to ensure some of the most responsive service and technical support in our industry despite being a startup company with a small, yet growing, team.
+We are also illustrating using various tools to ensure some of the most responsive service and technical support; despite being a startup company with a small, yet growing, team.